Pay Yourself First: How it Works and Why It’s Necessary

 The idea is to ensure you meet your financial goals (hopefully, you have one).
 This could include saving up for retirement, ramping up your emergency funds, or saving for a down payment for a new home.
 Whatever your objectives are, you must make sure you have them covered before you spend a dime on any other thing.

-This means you have to make the radical change and adopt the habit of paying yourself first.
+This means you have to make a radical change and adopt the habit of paying yourself first.
 And this, even for the most astute of money, is by no means easy.

 Coupled with the fact that not all employers apart from the government pay a pension to their staff, it’s clear that your retirement savings are solely your responsibility.